 - Archive all email, appointments, tasks, notes, and address books from GroupWise for all users and make the data accessible.

 - Inject a limited amount of email into the new Exchange mailbox to keep it small and manageable.

 In the spring of 2010, CVPH decided to replace its Novell GroupWise email system with Microsoft Exchange.
 Citing the lack of GroupWise integration with critical applications and a lack of confidence in the future of the platform, the IT team at CVPH began evaluating the migration tools on the market.

 Email is a critical business application for CVPH, whose email users have come to rely on it as an essential part of day-to-day communications at the hospital.
 Initially CVPH contemplated

 performing a phased approach to the migration by keeping both GroupWise and Exchange in place.
 “Co-existence definitely caught our attention because we were hesitant to move over.
 Moving from a familiar GroupWise system to an unfamiliar Exchange system was going to introduce an enormous amount of change to the user community at CVPH and we wanted to make sure we did it right.
-In the end, co-existence wasn’t a good solution for us,” says Justin Miller, the Senior Network Specialist at CVPH.
+But in the end, co-existence wasn’t a good solution for us,” says Justin Miller, the Senior Network Specialist at CVPH.

 "We considered the Quest tool, but at the end of the migration, you just threw the tool away.
 You paid all that money just to migrate.
 With Netmail Migrate and Netmail Archive, we quickly realized that after the migration we were going to have an enterprise-level email archiving solution in place, and email archiving was definitely another project on our IT to-do list.
 What’s more, the cost of the two products was comparable," says Robert Evans, the Telecommunications and Operations Manager at CVPH.